Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Managed_Nodes.md

       In this example, two of the application nodes have an older `Desired Config` version than the other UANs and have a last reported `Configuration Status` of pending, meaning they have not begun their CFS configuration.

-   1. (`ncn-m001#`) For any compute nodes or UANs which booted but failed the CFS configuration, check the CFS Ansible log for errors.
+   1. (`ncn-m001#`) For any managed nodes which booted but failed the CFS configuration, check the CFS Ansible log for errors.

       ```bash
       kubectl -n services --sort-by=.metadata.creationTimestamp get pods | grep cfs